zengm-games/zengm/README.md

 #### 2. Apache

 The mod_rewrite rules in `.htaccess` can be used to make Apache run Basketball GM.
-Everything should work if you just have a domain/subdomain point at this folder with mod_rewrite enabled.
+Everything should work if you point it at the `build` folder with mod_rewrite enabled.
 That's how it's done on basketball-gm.com.

 ### Step 4 - Testing